2021 MATE Floats!

 Seattle, WA 98195

-Floats must arrive at the University of Washington by June 1, 2021.
+Floats must arrive at the University of Washington by October, 2021.
+A deadline for arrival will be given to teams as the competition date nears.
 Team’s whose floats arrive late will not participate in the challenge.
 Teams outside of the U.S. should consider submitting their documentation before the deadline so that it can be reviewed and approved to allow for ample shipping time.

 Upon arrival, UW float engineers will photograph the shipping container and the unpacked float to demonstrate condition upon arrival.
 UW float engineers will follow the checklist to “awaken” the float and check its vacuum pressure and voltage.
 The team will be provided the time their float will be “awakened” so they can, if possible, communicate with their float.
 Upon completion of the checks and communication, UW float engineers will put the float “asleep” until the challenge.